pearsonlab/efficientcoding_adaptation/README.md

 # Efficient coding, channel capacity, and the emergence of retinal mosaics

-This code is supplement to the NeurIPS 2022 paper "Efficient coding, channel capacity, and the emergence of retinal mosaics" [1].
+This code is supplement to the eLife 2026 paper "The functional organization of retinal ganglion cell receptive fields across light levels".
+The code is a functional branch of the code from the 2022 NeurIPS paper "Efficient coding, channel capacity, and the emergence of retinal mosaics" [1].

 ## Usage